 - 1.1 The Scottish Housing Regulator ('SHR') keeps a public Register of Social Landlords ('the Register').
 To be admitted to the Register, an organisation must meet the registration criteria set out in the Housing (Scotland) Act 2010 and in the Regulatory Framework. - 1.2 A number of different processes can result in the requirement for the removal of a Registered Social Landlord ('RSL') from the Register.
 Most often this will happen after an RSL has transferred its engagements to, or merged with, another RSL, and as a result it no longer meets the registration criteria. - 1.3 This advisory guidance explains what RSLs need to do: - when seeking voluntary removal from the Register; and - when SHR seeks to compulsorily remove an RSL from the Register. - 1.4 RSLs will often need to ensure removal from other regulatory registers following removal from the Register.
-The guidance also aims to provide an overview of the various de-registration processes which RSLs may require to follow and to set out the sequencing of, and inter-relationship between, each of these.
+This guidance also provides an overview of the various de-registration processes which RSLs may require to follow and sets out the sequencing of, and interrelationship between, each of these.
 It does not set out the requirements of other regulators in any detail.
-RSLs should liaise with other regulators regarding their requirements. - 1.5 It is critical that an RSL undertaking the process for removal from the Register makes sure that it completes all regulatory de-registration requirements in the right order, otherwise it may be unable to provide the information required to complete de-registration with SHR. - 1.6 We have produced this advisory guidance to help RSLs comply with the legislative and regulatory requirements relating to removal from the Register.
-It is not legal advice and RSLs should seek their own appropriate advice if considering removal from the Register, including advice on their legal duties in relation to removal from other regulatory registers. - 1.7 There may be circumstances where an RSL considers that it requires to depart from the approach set out in this guidance.
-In such circumstances, the RSL should be clear about why it requires to depart from the approach set out in this guidance, ensure that it takes appropriate professional advice and discusses its proposal with us before proceeding. - 1.8 This advisory guidance applies to all RSLs.
+RSLs should liaise with other regulators regarding their requirements. - 1.5 It is critical that an RSL seeking removal from the Register completes all regulatory deregistration requirements in the right order, otherwise it may be unable to provide the information required to complete de-registration with SHR. - 1.6 RSLs must comply with regulatory requirements, including the Standards of Governance and Financial Management ('the Standards').
+We have produced this advisory guidance to help RSLs comply with the legislative and regulatory requirements relating to removal from the Register.
+It is not legal advice and RSLs should seek their own appropriate advice if considering removal from the Register, including advice on their legal duties in relation to removal from other regulatory registers. - 1.7 This guidance is advisory, and therefore as with all advisory guidance, each RSL should consider this guidance and may decide to adopt the approaches set out in full, in part or not at all when considering how it meets those regulatory requirements that relate to removal from the Register.
+We recognise that there may be reasons for an RSL to depart from the guidance.
+Where this happens the RSL should have considered and understood why it is doing something different.
+It should also ensure that it takes appropriate professional advice and discusses its proposal with us before proceeding. - 1.8 This advisory guidance applies to all RSLs.
 It does not apply to local authorities which are not included in the Register.
 Any reference to 'social landlords' in this guidance is therefore a reference to RSLs and does not include local authority landlords.